AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/pull-request-template.md

 ## What is a pull request template?

-When [filing a PR](STUB-LINK file a PR), you will be required to include a description of the changes and any important information that you want reviewers to know.
+When [filing a PR](STUB-LINK file a PR), you will be required to include an informative title and description of the changes.
+You should also include any important information that you want reviewers to know.
 PR templates help make that process simple and easy!

 - When you go to file the PR and complete the PR description will automatically contain a set of text prompts and questions to answer.